p3i0t/SimCLR-CIFAR10/README.md

 |SimCLR Training|0.6 (0.3 * batch_size / 256)|SGD|Cosine Annealing (to min lr = 0.001)|1e-6|0.9|0.5|
 |Linear Finetune|0.2 (0.1 * batch_size / 256)|SGD|Cosine Annealing (to min lr = 0.001)|0.|0.9|-|

+Difference of SimCLR training from original paper:
+* No LARS optimizer: LARS is designed for large batch training, but we use 512 here(not very large).
+ In the original paper, LARS is used as a wrapper of the base SGD optimizer.
+We only keep the SGD optimzer and cosine annealing.
+* No warmup.